iturn/etherium-docker-testnet/README.md

 This will build the images and start the containers for:

-- 1 Ethereum Bootstrapped container (acts as a primary node for the other nodes to connect)
+- 1 Ethereum Bootstrapped (acts as a primary node for the other nodes to connect)
-- 1 Ethereum "Miner" container (which connects to the bootstrapped container on launch)
+- 1 Ethereum "Miner" (which connects to the bootstrapped container on launch)
-- 1 Netstats container (with a Web UI to view activity in the cluster) To access the Netstats Web UI: `http://localhost:3000`
+- 1 Netstats web UI, access the Netstats Web UI: `http://localhost:3000`
 - 1 Addons container which gives you access to Ethersapp and MyEtherWallet.
 These are accessible via localhost:8080/ethersapp and localhost:8080/etherwallet

-Note: you can remove the addons container by removing the last entry in the docker-compose.yml file.

 ### Test accounts